TufanOzdemir/TufanFramework/README.md

 # TufanFramework
-This project is a framework for every .net projects
+This project is a framework for every .net projects.